PointCloudLibrary/pcl/doc/tutorials/content/gpu_octree.rst

 This module primarily provides implementations for the following three search methods.

 - Radius search
-- K Nearest Neighbors Search (currently restricted to k=1 only)
+- K Nearest Neighbors Search
 - Approximate Nearest Neighbors Search

 In contrast to the their CPU counterparts, all of these functions accept a vector of queries rather than a single query.
 Apart from this, there are some minor differences between the CPU and GPU implementations, and these will be highlighted throughout this tutorial.